 The prehensile snoot I used here was vital to aim the snoot with pin point accuracy and didn’t require me to constantly keep moving the whole flash head.

-My final shot of this series is a shot of a Porcelain Crab and an Anemone Fish, and rather than shoot with the pencil thin snoot I used the wider plastic bottle top bodged snoot I showed you in the first in our series here.
-And there I used it for a wide scene involving a Lionfish hunting under a pier,but here i’ve used it for a much tighter scene covering only around a diameter of a foot or so.
+My final shot of this series is a shot of a Porcelain Crab and an Anemone Fish.
+Rather than shoot with the pencil thin snoot I used the wider plastic bottle top bodged snoot.
+I showed it in the first in our series.
+There I used it for a wide scene involving a Lionfish hunting under a pier.
+Here i’ve used it for a much tighter scene covering only around a diameter of a foot or so.
 This creates a much softer edge of the circle of light than the narrower snoot.

-Ok, I hope you’ve enjoyed our short series on underwater snooting, my personal foray into this world was initially very frustrating, as I was trying to be mindful of where my fins where, not touching anything and very slow movements.
+Ok, I hope you’ve enjoyed our short series on underwater snooting.
+My personal foray into this world was initially very frustrating, as I was trying to be mindful of where my fins where and not touching anything.

-It would have been easier to just give in and plonk down on the reef or sand, however that wasn’t acceptable practice to me personally.
+It would have been easier to just give in and plonk down on the reef or sand, however that isn’t an acceptable practice.

 And in a short time of diving with this mindset, I found it infinitely more rewarding when I started to get some success,all without harming the environment.
 So doing this can only improve your diving skills which makes the overall experience doubly rewarding.